Apache Beam Execution Model

 shown in figure 2.

 Since elements cannot be split, the maximum parallelism for a transform depends on the number of elements in the collection.
-In our example, the input collection has nine elements, so the maximum parallelism is nine.
+In figure 3, the input collection has nine elements, so the maximum parallelism is nine.

 Note: Splittable ParDo allows splitting the processing of a single input across multiple bundles.
 This feature is a work in progress.